Get started / Installation

 The installer copies the following files:

-If a service named Telemity DnsStream already exists when the installer runs - for example during an upgrade - the installer stops it if running before proceeding.
+If a service named Telemity DnsStream already exists when the installer runs - for example during an upgrade - and it is running, it issues a stop command before proceeding..

 The installer registers Telemity DnsStream as a Windows Event Log source if it is not already present.
 This is required for DnsStream to write operational metrics and status entries to the Windows Event Log.